 Here, another question to ask is: What are your and your organization's needs?

-Take into account the hidden costs mentioned at the different pricing models, and compare them to the hard costs.
-Time spent on researching trends, setting up and customizing your LMS is, for example, a hidden cost that is very important to think about.
+Take into account the hidden costs mentioned in the different pricing models, and compare them to the hard costs.
+Time spent on researching trends, setting up, and customizing your LMS is, for example, a hidden cost that is very important to think about.
 Not to mention the time spent on creating learning content from scratch and adopting users with no support from, for example, learning specialists.

 3 more Questions to Ask: